-1) Calculated by multiplying the number of Common Shares in respect of which vesting occurred in the year ended March 31, 2013, by the difference between the closing price of the Common Shares on the TSX on the vesting date and the exercise price of the Options on the vesting date.
+- Calculated by multiplying the number of Common Shares in respect of which vesting occurred in the year ended March 31, 2014, by the difference between the closing price of the Common Shares on the TSX on the vesting date and the exercise price of the Options on the vesting date. - 2) On December 1, 2013, Mr. Blair Johnson resigned as Chief Financial Officer of the Company and was subsequently replaced by Mr. Christopher Ferguson on December 1, 2013. - 3) On July 3, 2014, Mr. Randy Toone resigned as New Zealand Country Manager of the Company and was subsequently replaced by Mr. Max Murray on September 1, 2014.